networknt/light-doc/content/en/tutorial/hybrid/user-management-portal.md

 ```

-After user created, user should get an email from 'lightapi.net', to active the user.
+After user is created, the user should get an email from 'lightapi.net', to active the user.

-User can click the link or get the url from the link and manually input into browser to active user.
+The user can click the link or get the url from the link and manually input into browser to active user.

 ```